New York Police: Sergeant suspended after throwing object at fleeing motorcyclist who crashed, died

 The Daily News first reported the incident.

-The man, 30, had fled as plainclothes narcotics unit officers tried to arrest him on suspicion of selling drugs in what’s known as a “buy-and-bust” operation, according to police.
-His name has not been made public.
+Duprey, 30, had fled as plainclothes narcotics unit officers tried to arrest him on suspicion of selling drugs in what’s known as a “buy-and-bust” operation, according to police.

 He was pronounced dead minutes after the crash, police said.